Actindo-AG/Documentation/RetailSuiteAccounting/Operation/03_ManageOpenItems.md

    ![Manually cleared open items](../../Assets/Screenshots/RetailSuiteAccounting/Book/OpenItems/ManuallyClearedOPOS.png "[Manually cleared open items]")

-6. Select the manually cleared bookings to be reversed.
+6. Select the checkbox of the cleared bookings to be reversed in the *M* column.
-The amount displayed in the *Amount* box on the right-hand side of the workspace equals 0,00.
+  The total amount of the bookings is displayed in the upper right corner of the workspace.

+  > [Info] The total amount of the bookings must equal **0,00 H** to be reversed.

-7. Click the [CANCEL CLEARING] button to reverse the clearing.
+7. Click the [UNDO CLEARING] button to reverse the clearing.
-The manual clearing has been cancelled.
+The manual clearing for the selected bookings has been undone.
+The corresponding bookings are removed from the manually cleared open items list.